 SWD claimed that Tiger was doing well at SORC and were confident that he would forage well in Tabin.
 However, this can only be confirmed through persistent PRM, which can take months to complete.

-SORC is inundated with unsustainable tourism practices till this day (the public will know more about this soon) and human habituation could affect an orangutan’s ability to adapt upon release.
+SORC is inundated with unsustainable tourism practices till this day and human habituation could affect an orangutan’s ability to adapt upon release.

 We have also been informed in the past that Tiger had spent considerable amount of time in cages at SORC.